- 07 Aug 2025

 The process

 When a payment is disputed, a notification is sent from the processor to Slate.
 The dispute will be reflected both in the payment activity on the student record, and in the Payment History.
 In addition to a 'Disputed' item, the Payment History will show a "Refund" event.
-This does not reflect an actual refund to the cardholder at this point, but rather the funds being removed from your connected account (i.e. your Slate Payments Deposit account).
-The funds are placed in escrow while the bank investigates the dispute.
+At this stage, this does not reflect an actual refund to the cardholder, but rather that funds were removed from your connected account (i.e. your Slate Payments Deposit account).
+This is also often called a chargeback withdrawal.
+The funds are placed into escrow while the payer’s bank investigates the dispute.
 The amount removed includes the $15 dispute fee.

 The card issuer or bank will investigate the disputed payment.
 This can take weeks or several months.
 When the investigation concludes, they will either decide in the cardholder's favor (in which case the funds will be refunded to the payer at that point, and a Payment Refunded activity will be added to the student's record).
 In this scenario we will also add a 'Dispute Lost' item to the payment history.
-Alternatively, the bank will decide in the institution's favor, in which case a new "Received" event will show in the payment history (along with a 'Dispute Won' item) to reflect that the funds have been reinstated from escrow back into your account.
+Alternatively, the bank may decide in the merchant’s/institution's favor, in which case a new "Received" payment item / event will show in the payment history (along with a 'Dispute Won' item) to reflect that the funds have been reinstated from escrow back into your account.
+In this case the dispute counter fee will be returned to you.

 Preventing disputes